rod-trent/Copilot-for-Security/Prompts/Promptbooks/Risky_User.md

 # Promptbook Activity Title

-Required Plugin(s): -*General*-
+Required Plugin(s): *General*

-To expose a -*Risky User*- in an environment using Copilot for Security, you could use the following series of prompts:
+To expose a *Risky User* in an environment using Copilot for Security, you could use the following series of prompts:

 1. **Identify if a user is risky or not**:
    ```